shrey141102/LOR-software/README.md

 - `templates/`: Directory containing HTML templates for rendering web pages.
 - `static/`: Directory for storing static files such as CSS stylesheets and client-side scripts.
 - `students.db`: SQLite database file storing uploaded document information.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README now provides a concise overview of the endpoints available in your LoR Automation System project, along with setup instructions and other relevant details.
-Adjust as necessary based on your specific project requirements and additional features.